 the descendants of Hakkoz,

-and the descendants of Barzillai, who took a wife of the daughters of Barzillai the Gileadite, and was called after their name.
+and the descendants of Barzillai, who took a wife of the daughters of Barzillai the Gileadite, and was called by their name.

 62 These sought their place among those who were registered by genealogy, but they were not found: therefore they were deemed disqualified and removed from the priesthood.
 63 The governor told them that they should not eat of the most holy things until a priest stood up to serve with Urim and with Thummim.